I have discovered that the study of Genealogy is a great segue into history, geography, research, writing, and math.

 What is Genealogy?
 It comes from two Greek words, one meaning generations and the other meaning knowledge.

 As we study and research our ancestors we can often discover where they lived, conditions that caused them to move, routes traveled, occupations, and more.
 Their stories can inform and strengthen us.

-The best place to start is with you and your immediate family and where you live.
+Where is the best place to start?
+The best place to start is with you, your immediate family, and where you live.
 As families do this together they begin to see and understand that they are a part of history.

-On 17 September, this year, we celebrated Shiffbruchs Gottesdeinst (Shipwreck Thanksgiving Feast).
-In May 1831, a group of my ancestors and their friends left Darmstadt and traveled over 400 miles to board a ship for Baltimore, Maryland.
-They left because their sons would be conscripted into the military at 16 and they also found that they could buy land in Ohio for $2 an acre.
-My 23 month old great-great grandmother, Elisabeta, was on board, her parents, her mother’s three sisters, and their parents, as well as many cousins and some neighbors.
-The ship they traveled on was brand new.
-After 65 days on the Atlantic they hit a hurricane and were tossed for two days.
+In May 1831, a group of my ancestors, their relatives and close friends left Darmstadt, Germany.
+They traveled over 400 miles to board the ship, the Brig James Beacham Galt, for Baltimore, Maryland.
+They left because their sons would be conscripted into the military at sixteen.
+They also found that they could buy land in Ohio for $2 an acre.
+My twenty-three month-old great-great grandmother, Elisabeta, was on board.
+She was traveling with her parents, her mother’s parents, her mother's three sisters, as well as many cousins and some neighbors.
+There was about 160 passengers in all, and most were related.
+The ship they traveled on was brand new and was on its maiden voyage.
+It was their captain's first Atlantic crossing voyage.
+After sixty-five days on the Atlantic, they hit a hurricane and were tossed for two days.
 They lost their mast, their rudder, and were taking on water.
 The crew almost mutinied.
 However, they were prevented from doing so, by relatives with guns.

 Enjoy the Journey!

 I write newsletters with helpful tips that can impact homeschool moms on topics such as: Homeschooling, homeculture, momculture, and home management.
 I also inform moms of site news, upcoming events, new products, and special offers.
 Join us and enjoy the journey.